jinzhao-sun/jinzhao-sun.github.io/_pages/research.md

   *  Hybrid quantum-classical computing
   *  Quantum simulation of molecules and materials
   *  Quantum computing and spectroscopy
-* Quantum error mitigation and its transitions to quantum error correction
+* Quantum error mitigation and its transition to quantum error correction
 * Quantum computational chemistry
 * Quantum many-body phenomena